 While wasps may be considered beneficial to the environment by helping to control garden pests – especially in the hot months of spring and summer; they are also known to be a nuisance – not to mention harmful to humans due to their ability to sting more than once.
-They are attracted to sweet substances, causing trouble for those who want to enjoy their season in peace.
+They are attracted to sweet substances, causing trouble for those who want to enjoy their spring and summer seasons in peace.

 Wasps and their nests